harishmuh/harishmuh/README.md

 Nice to meet you and thank you for visiting my GitHub! 😄

 I am **Harish**.
 I am a data analyst with a robust background in life-science research and advanced degree in STEM and Management.
-Currently, I am working in **multidisciplinary data analysis projects** (including business analytics and Biological sequence data analysis) where I apply my skill in analysing datasets, data visualization, and developing machine learning models that drive actionable insights.
+Currently, I am working in **multidisciplinary data analysis projects** (including business analytics and biological sequence data analysis) where I apply my skill in analysing datasets, data visualization, and developing machine learning models that drive actionable insights.

 ---